6" Daspletosaurus Tyrannosaur Dinosaur Fossil Vertebrae Judith River FM MT COA

 Time period: Campanian of the Cretaceous.

-Daspletosaurus is remarkably similar to Tyrannosaurus with the main differences being smaller but heavier build, the feet shorter and the teeth proportionally larger.
+Daspletosaurus is remarkably similar to Tyrannosaurus, with the main differences being a smaller but heavier build, shorter feet, and proportionally larger teeth.
 This has led some to conclude that Daspletosaurus was the ancestor of Tyrannosaurus, while others consider it to be a subspecies, although no definitive Tyrannosaurus remains have been found to date from the same time as Daspletosaurus.